Updated on February 10, 2021 by Lyric Fergusson

 Keep in mind: This may be a little advanced for young toddlers, but they will still enjoy coloring the pictures and words.

-Good for: Children ages 2 and up.
+Good for: Kids ages 2 and up.

-FAQs about coloring books for toddlers
+FAQs about coloring books for toddlers and kids

 Around the age of 12-15 months.
-It is best to introduce your child to coloring or drawing when your child has mastered the pincer grasp, at which time they should be able to hold a crayon.
+It is best to introduce your child to coloring or drawing when your kid has mastered the pincer grasp, at which time they should be able to hold a crayon.
 But, if your child is still trying to master that skill, the fist grip when holding a crayon is completely acceptable and will encourage those fine motor skills needed.

 Coloring or drawing teaches your child hand-eye coordination, develops fine motor skills, and coordination skills for writing, not to mention, color recognition and parent-child bonding.